edwardcrompton/rpi-temp/README.md

 https://www.raspberrypi-spy.co.uk/2018/02/enable-1-wire-interface-raspberry-pi/

 ### Redis Queue
-If the persistence class plugin you are using uses Redis Queue, that will need to be installed on the system:
+The file and googlesheets persistence class modules use Redis Queue, which will need to be installed on the system:

 `sudo apt-get install redis-server`

 A redis queue worker will also need to be running.
 This should be set up to run on boot of the system:

-`rq worker --with-scheduler`
+`rq worker`

 ## Running
 `python timedatapoints.py`